zhekovdobri/zhekovdobri/README.md

 All my education is approved, recognized by NOKUT (the Norwegian Agency for Quality Assurance in Education).

 I have several years of experience as a freelancer - creating and styling web pages using HTML, CSS, Bootstrap and JavaScript.
 Last I worked for Frantz AS as a Front End Developer.
-There I created the front-end part of the Frantz business site using ASP.NET Core Blazor server, Progress Telerik UI for Blazor and Bootstrap.
+There I created the front-end part of the Frantz business website using ASP.NET Core Blazor server, Progress Telerik UI for Blazor and Bootstrap.

 ## Skills and Experience
 <img align="left" alt="HTML5" width="32px" src="https://github.com/zhekovdobri/zhekovdobri/blob/7d2f599052a842b6409031e696a6a570bf1c50b8/html-icon.png">